Women in the Indian Armed Forces: Notable women

+List of regiments of the Indian Army.

 On 27 August 1976, Gertrude Alice Ram, the military nursing service Matron-in-Chief, became the first woman officer in the Indian Army to attain the rank of Major General, and the first female officer in the Indian Armed Forces to attain two-star rank.
 With Ram's promotion, India became only the third nation in the world to promote a woman to flag rank, behind the United States and France.

 In 1992, the Indian Army began inducting women officers in non-medical roles.
 On 19 January 2007, the United Nations first all female peacekeeping force made up of 105 Indian policewomen was deployed to Liberia.
 Ruchi Sharma became the first operational paratrooper in the Indian Army, joining in 1996.

 Priya Jhingan, commissioned in 1993, is one of the first 25 women to join the Indian Army as an officer.
-Alka Khurana, also commissioned in 1993, is the first woman from Indian Army to participate in Republic Day Parade and Army Day Parade in 1994.
+Alka Khurana Sharma also one of the first women to join the Indian Army and served ten years in the Army Ordnance Corps.
+In 1992, she was the first woman officer to participate in the Army Day and the Republic Day parades.
 Sapper Shanti Tigga was the first female jawan (private rank) in the Indian Army who joined in 2011.
 Priya Semwal's husband had fallen in a counter-insurgency operation in Arunachal Pradesh in 2012; she went onto join as an officer in the Indian Army Corps of EME, the first wife of a jawan whose husband had fallen in a counter-insurgency operation to do so.

 Lieutenant Colonel Mitali Madhumita, commissioned in 2000, is the first woman officer in India to receive a gallantry award, who received the Sena Medal in 2011 for exemplary courage shown during the attack on the Indian embassy in Kabul by terrorists in Kabul, Afghanistan on 26 February 2010, and operations in Jammu-Kashmir and the northeast states.